 The Elon Musk Liberal Graph

-The meme below was posted by Elon Musk was a hot topic of discussion.
-My interpretation of this is that Elon Musk has not changed where he stands politically since 2008.
+The meme below was posted by Elon Musk and was a hot topic of discussion.
+I interpret this as Elon Musk has not changed where he stands politically since 2008.
 What he’s showing is that progressive politics have moved far left, making it appear that he is right of center.
 There’s a lot of public discourse and discontent about this meme causing heated arguments from both sides.

 Infegy Atlas – Social Media & Text Analytics

 I used Infegy, text analytics & social intelligence platform, to analyze the Elon Musk Twitter conversation.
 First, I spent about an hour thinking about what I wanted to learn about the conversation and the audience.
 Then, it took me 30 minutes to build the queries, export the data and drop them into the slides.

 In my opinion, Infegy has a very strong consumer intelligence offering.
 But unfortunately, analyst firms like Forrester won’t recognize them as a strong player for various reasons.
 For example, in the last two Forrester Wave Reports, Infegy and Pulsar (another strong player in the space) is not mentioned on the list.